 KPMG is one of the ‘Big Four’ professional services firms.
-The six broad divisions that we specialise in are Audit Assurance & Risk Consulting, Management Consulting, Deals Tax & Legal, KPMG Enterprise, Innovation, Solutions & Ventures and KPMG Strategy.
+The five broad divisions that we specialise in are Audit Assurance & Risk Consulting, Management Consulting, Deals Tax & Legal, KPMG Enterprise and Innovation, Solutions & Ventures.
 We provide services to organisations across a wide range of industries, government, and not-for-profit sectors.

 We operate in 147 countries and have more than 219,000 people working in our offices around the world.
 We have approximately 6,700 people, including over 400 partners, with offices around the country.